basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

   Riak, we will add support for strongly consistent replication across multiple datacenters/clusters.
-* **Client library exceptions** --- Basho's official [[client libraries]] convert errors return by Riak as generic exceptions with a message derived from the returned server-side error message.
+* **Client library exceptions** --- Basho's official [[client libraries]] convert errors returned by Riak into generic exceptions, with a message derived from the returned server-side error message.
   More information on this problem can be found in [[Using Strong Consistency|Using Strong Consistency#Error-Messages]].